 Beyond the standard sensor types used in machine automation—such as photo eyes, limit switches and DC proximity sensors—are a wide range of color, contrast, AC proximity and area sensors.
 All of these sensors, as well as optical rotary encoders, are used to enable sorting, detection, error checking and positioning for machine automation.

 Chip McDaniel, Technical Marketing at AutomationDirect wrote an article titled Tubing versus Hose in Pneumatic Systems for the February 2018 issue of Fluid Power World.
 The article looked at some of the differences between tubing and hose, and related fittings—and at best practices for design, selection and implementation of each.
 Tubing and hose play a ...
 Read More

 In addition to following industry regulations, internal company standards should be created and adhered to so existing and new plant automation system designs are consistent.
 These internal standards should help define best practices and provide clear guidelines for system design, and for hardware and software used on the factory floor.
 If not, you may have ...
 Read More

-Jonathan Griffith, Product Manager, Industrial Communications & Power Supplies at AutomationDirect, wrote an article titled Remote Access to Automation System Components, discussing how it is becoming easier to connect to the IIoT using cloud-based remote access to monitor, program and maintain machine control systems.
+Jonathan Griffith, Product Manager, Industrial Communications & Power Supplies at AutomationDirect, wrote an article for Motion Control (NASA Tech Briefs) Feb 2018 titled Simplifying Cloud-based Remote Access and Data Logging discussing how it is becoming easier to connect to the IIoT using cloud-based remote access to monitor, program and maintain machine control systems.